 INTEGRAL NON-LINEARITY (INL) is a measure of the deviation of each individual code from a straight line through the input to output transfer function.
 The deviation of any given code from this straight line is measured from the center of that code value.
 The end point method is used.
-INL for this product is specified over a limited range, per Electrical Characteristics.
+INL for this product is specified over a limited range, per the electrical tables.

 LEAST SIGNIFICANT BIT (LSB) is the bit that has the smallest value or weight of all bits in a word.
-This value is $LSB = V{REF} / 2^n$
+This value is LSB = $V{REF} / 2^n$

-- V{REF} is the supply voltage for this product, - and "n" is the DAC resolution in bits, which is 8 for the DAC084S085.
+- VREF is the supply voltage for this product - n is the DAC resolution in bits, which is 8 for the DAC082S085